Philipp91/lv2xdo/README.md

 ### Installation

-Download the zipped release from GitHub and unpack it to `~/.lv2` or `/usr/local/lib/lv2` or wherever else your plugin host discovers LV2 plugins.
+If you happen to have a x64 linux machine, just download the zipped release from GitHub and unpack it to `~/.lv2` or `/usr/local/lib/lv2` or wherever else your plugin host discovers LV2 plugins.

+Otherwise, clone this repository, install dependencies (see below) and run `./build.sh` to build from source.

 ### Configuration